What's at stake in Week 16: Predictions, playoff scenarios, more

 Cameron Wolfe's pick: Miami has looked like an AFC contender when playing at home this season, evident in its 6-1 record with victories over New England and Chicago.
 Playoff chances are slim, so motivation will be key in this one.
 But if the Dolphins come to play, they should be able to feast off Kessler in a bounce-back game that might be ugly to watch for fans of offensive football.
 Dolphins 17, Jaguars 12

 What's at stake: The Dolphins remain in play for a wild-card berth and even have a path to the AFC East title.
 They can't clinch anything in Week 16, but a loss would eliminate them from playoff contention altogether.
-They can also be eliminated if the Patriots, Colts and Titans all win. -- Seifert
+They also can be eliminated if the Patriots, Colts and Titans all win. -- Seifert

 FPI win projection: MIA, 50.7 percent.
 The Jags' defense might not be the same as a season ago, but it still ranks fourth in defensive efficiency and fifth in defensive FPI.
 Miami will need more from Ryan Tannehill than it got in Week 15.
 Tannehill ranks 31st out of 32 qualifying signal-callers this season in Total QBR.